eruption-project/eruption-profile-switcher/README.md

 # Eruption Profile Switcher

-A GNOME 4x Shell extension that can be used to switch between different slots and profiles of the [`Eruption`](https://github.com/X3n0m0rph59/eruption) Linux input and LED driver for keyboards, mice and other devices.
+A GNOME 4x Shell extension for switching between different slots and profiles of the [`Eruption`](https://github.com/X3n0m0rph59/eruption) realtime RGB LED driver for Linux.

 Additionally, it supports setting some global configuration options like brightness of the LED illumination, and it allows to enable or disable sound effects.